bahrus/aggregator-fn/README.md

 This component is designed to provide an alternative to Polymer's template string interpolation.
 It is most useful for markup-centric applications, consisting of web components that are not controlled by some state managed component container -- for example a ["peer-to-peer" binding framework](https://www.webcomponents.org/element/p-d.p-u).

-The initial motivator for this component is being able to build url's from of a form consisting of input elements -- declaratively.
+The initial motivator for this component is being able to build url's from a form consisting of input elements -- declaratively.

 ## Syntax: